How to Start a Blog That Makes Money Using WordPress (Step by Step)

 Now that you know how to start and promote your own blog, it's time for some inspiration.
 One of the best ways that I've found to stay focused and even give me new ideas, is to look at what other bloggers are doing.

 If you are interested in learning how to start a fashion blog, this section of sites will be of particular interest to you.
-Fashionista.com is a fashion blog that covers everything fashion related and receives a significant amount of traffic from Google (as you can see from the image below).
+Fashionista.com is a successful blog in the fashion niche that covers everything fashion related and receives a significant amount of traffic from Google (as you can see from the image below).

 This blog gets lots of traffic from Google and ranks for keywords like: